Master Gardener volunteer conducts a pH soil test on a soil sample

 Our Horticulture Program will perform a pH test on soil samples that are brought to our offices, for a fee of $5/sample.
 Please see instructions on "How to take a soil sample", and print and complete this form .
 If you are unable to download or print the form in advance, hard copies are available at our office.

-Dairy-One Laboratory (607) 375-9962 or (800) 344-2697 (ask for soil lab customer service)
+(607) 375-9962 or (800) 344-2697 (ask for soil lab customer service)

-Standard soil nutrient test $13/sample
+Standard soil nutrient test $17/sample

 Download and print the appropriate FORM from the Dairy-One website to include with your soil test samples.
-(NOTE: when you visit the above link, you will see a list of different forms.
-For testing home garden soils, download and print Submittal Form H for Lawn, Garden and Landscapes.

-Additional tests (available through Agro-One)
+Additional tests (available through Dairy-One)

 • Soluble Salts